HoTT/Coq-HoTT/STYLE.md

   is, everything mentioned above).
 Thus, in a development based on the HoTT library, you can say simply `Require Import HoTT` to pull in everything (but don't do this for files in the core itself).

+- `Tests`: Test suites for the rest of the library.
+Currently nearly empty.

 - `Utf8`: optional Unicode notations for the basic definitions (we avoid Unicode in the core libary).
 Not exported by `HoTT`.